 by: Peter Allen [ ]

-Will make a very interesting model of a very unusual airplane.
+Overall will make a very nice model of a very attractive aircraft.

 Copyright ©2021 text by Peter Allen [ ].
 Images also by copyright holder unless otherwise noted.
 Opinions expressed are those of the author(s) and not necessarily those of AeroScale.
 All rights reserved.